daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 *Example 6:*

 {: style="text-align: justify" }
+Thanks to Kirk Byers [IOS-XE and NETCONF Candidate Configuration Testing, Part1](https://pynet.twb-tech.com/blog/netconf/iosxe-candidate-cfg1.html){:target="_blank"} blog post, especially the section for *Grabbing the XML Configuration* was very helpful to get an idea how to convert the XML reply data.

+{: style="text-align: justify" }
-The first part of the main function starts with a loop iterating over the **devices** list and calling the **device_connect** function using the device IP address named **device** as variable.
+The first part of the main function as shown in example 7 starts with a loop iterating over the **devices** list and calling the **device_connect** function using the device IP address named **device** as variable.
 Then we need to determine which filter we want to use as variable named **yang_type**.
 In case of the NX-OS device with IP address *192.168.255.53* we use the filter from OpenConfig YANG models and for both IOS-XE devices we use the IOS-XE Native YANG model.
 For browsing through the XML data tree using the *ElementTree XML API* we also need to specify the correct URL path based on the YANG model which we will use later.
-Then we open the appropriate filter file and assign it to the **netconf_filter** variable.
+Then we open the appropriate filter file from filter directory and assign it to the **netconf_filter** variable.

 ```python
 if __name__ == '__main__':